ramonsnellink/RFL-Theme-Timber/deploying-your-theme.md

 # Deploying Your Theme

-Once you are ready to deploy your theme, run `yarn run build` to build your production assets bundle, then run `yarn run package` to create a zip file of your theme.
+Once you are ready to deploy your theme, run `yarn run build` to build your production assets bundle, then run `yarn run archive` to create a zip file of your theme.
 Locate the zip file in the `package` directory and upload it to your server.

 ?>If your generated zip file is missing assets that were available to the development server, you probably forgot to specify them in the `packageFiles` section of your wpackio.project.js file.